 A good patent attorney will absorb a question, think about it, and provide a thoughtful response in a timely manner.

-In addition to thoughtful response, the patent attorney should find a way to let the client know they are working on a response, and can (typically same day), find a way to say something like: “Thanks for your question, I am going to get back to you on it by Tuesday end of day”.
+In addition to the thoughtful response, the patent attorney should find a way to let the client know they are working on a response, and can (typically same day), find a way to say something like: “Thanks for your question, I am going to get back to you on it by Tuesday end of the day”.